 But we’ve put together a 6-step, blogging for beginners, blueprint you can use to skip to the top of the queue in terms of making your first few bucks online.

-6 Key Steps For Building A Profitable Blog
+6 Key Steps For Making Money Blogging And Building A Profitable Blog

 - Choose something to blog about